Software Development and Asynchronous Work: How Metio Software Combines Both

 Sometimes their team creates a third space for a project where they invite clients.
 It’s a convenient way to inform them about a project and share summaries and other relevant information.

 Markéta also shares that sometimes it’s challenging to break old habits of clients writing emails.
 However, once they try using Rock all the communication around projects becomes way more centralized.
-On Rock, you can bring in as many people from outside your organization as you like and collaborate for free.
+On Rock, you can bring in as many people from outside your organization as you like and collaborate together.

 Rock your collaboration as a software development team